lesliepassante/rideshare-viz/README.md

 This will result in a `/dist` folder containing the static site, ready for publishing.

-## Runing a preview of production with Docker
+## Previewing the production build with Docker

+This repository contains a `Dockerfile` that builds an image of the static site, served with `nginx`.
+This is in no way optimized for production use, but intended as a convenient way to preview the production site locally.

 After cloning this repository and configuring your environment, run the following commands.
 Note that `--build-arg MAPBOX_STYLE="$MAPBOX_STYLE"` is optional and will default to [Mapbox Light](https://www.mapbox.com/maps/light-dark/).
 Docker will not read the build args from a `.env` file, so they must be provided as environment variables or directly specified in the command.